AlphaHydrae/blog/source/_posts/2013-06-30-rest-and-hypermedia-apis.markdown

 What you should spend time defining in a Hypermedia API are the **media types** used for representing resources;
 they define link relations to other resources through **hyperlinks**.
-The media types and hyperlinks drive the interaction, hence *Hypermedia As The Engine Of Application State.*
+The interaction from state to state in your application (*REpresentational State Transfer*), is driven by the media types and hyperlinks, hence *Hypermedia As The Engine Of Application State.*

 <a name="media-types"></a>
 ## Media Types